12 Things to Keep in Your Winter Car Emergency Kit

 Only drive on plowed or salted streets

 No matter where you’re going, getting to your destination isn’t worth risking your health and safety.
 You should only drive on plowed or salted streets and avoid driving on roads that are unplowed or have packed snow.
-Not only can this help prevent accidents, but it will also reduce your risk of getting stranded in the snow.
+Not only can this help prevent accidents, but it’ll also reduce your risk of getting stranded in the snow.

 Winter car emergency kit FAQs